If you have always wanted to know how to make ricotta cheese, then look no further!

 Serving suggestions

 Once you know how to make ricotta cheese you’ll never go back to store bought again!
 Use it to fill Eggplant Involtini or for your Easter Pizza Gaina.
 Homemade ricotta cheese makes an excellent Ricotta Pie and makes a luscious Cannoli Cake.
-In fact, it’s so flavorsome that you’ll want it for breakfast, lunch and dinner!
+In fact, it’s so flavorsome that you’ll want it for breakfast, lunch, and dinner!

 Made this recipe?

-Let me know if you liked it by leaving a ★★★★★ star rating and a review below.
-Please share a photo of your creation by tagging me on Instagram @marcellina.in.cucina!
+Please let me know if you liked it by leaving a ★★★★★ star rating and a review below.
+And remember to subscribe to my newsletter – it’s free!

 Homemade Ricotta Cheese Recipe